GCSEPhysics

 Exam Questions

-Describe and explain how a circuit works using Ohm's Law.
+Describe and explain the relationship between voltage, current, and resistance using Ohm's Law.
 [6 marks]

 6 marks